Lise Bech

-Lise Bech (born 16 September 1961 in Esbjerg) is a Danish politician, who is a member of the Folketing for the Danish People's Party.
+Lise Bech (born 16 September 1961) is a Danish politician, who is a member of the Folketing for the Danish People's Party.
 She was elected into the Folketing in the 2015 Danish general election.

 Political career

 Bech was in the municipal council of Støvring Municipality from 1999 to 2006.
 She was later in the municipal council of Rebild Municipality from 2014 to 2015.

 Bech first ran in the 2015 election, where she was elected after receiving 4,181 personal votes.
 She was reelected in the 2019 election with 2,306 votes, though this time her seat was a levelling seat.
 Since 2022, she has been a member of the Denmark Democrats party.